-Occupant data (residents/businesses) within the Emergency Planning Zone (EPZ) are each given a unique identifier which corresponds to a land location on a numbered map (refer to the area overview map to determine the map number).
+Surface developments within the EPZ are each given a unique identifier, which corresponds to a land location on a numbered map.

 The Dominion Land Survey (DLS) system is used within Alberta, Saskatchewan and portions of northeast British Columbia.
-Confidential occupant data within each mapped area is sorted by geographical location; organized by township (south to north), then range (east to west), then section, then unique resident ID, and concludes with the quarter section unit.
+Confidential occupant data within each mapped area is sorted by geographical location, organized by township (south to north), range (east to west), section, and unique resident ID, and concludes with the quarter section unit.
 Example: NW-31-054-02.A